Nightforge-Systems/open-webui-developer-toolkit/functions/pipes/openai_responses_manifold/README.md

 This makes features like **on-demand web search toggles** possible without breaking native function calling.

 ## Tested Models
-The manifold ahould work with any model that supports the **OpenAI Responses API**.
+The manifold should work with any model that supports the **OpenAI Responses API**.
 Below are the official model IDs that have been tested and confirmed.

 ### Official Model IDs